acoomans/prvsn/documentation/MANUAL.md

 #### init

-Creates the hierarchy for a new runbook.
+Creates a new runbook.

-    prvsn init -b path/to/runbook
+    prvsn init path/to/runbook.py

+Additional files can be added to a `files` directory in the same directory as the runbook.

-#### provision
+#### run

-Default command if no host is specified.
-Provisions the machine `prvsn` runs on.

-    prvsn provision -b path/to/runbook -r role1,role2

-or alternatively, if running from the runbook directory:
+Default command.
+Run a runbook.
+By default, uses `runbook.py` if none was specified.

+    prvsn run runbook.py

+ Alternatively, it is possible to specify a package:

-    prvsn -r role1,role2
+    prvsn run package.pyz

-`--sudo` can be used to provision as root.
+By default, runs as currently logged in user. `--sudo` can be specified to provision as root.

+By default, runs on the local host.
+A remote target host can be specified:

+    prvsn run runbook.py 192.168.0.1

+When provisioning a remote host, prvsn will execute the following steps:

+1. copy ssh keys
+2. create a package
+3. copy the package
+4. run the package

+A ssh public key will be installed on the remote host (if no key exists, one is created).
+To disable this behavior, use `--no-copy-keys`.

 #### package

-Creates an executable package with the runbook and the roles.
+Creates an executable package with the runbook, its files and the bootstrap.
 The default package name is `package.pyz`.

-    prvsn package -b path/to/runbook -r role1,role2 -o mypackage.pyz
+    prvsn package path/to/runbook.py -o package.pyz

-The package can then be run individually:
+The package can then be run independently:

     python mypackage.pyz

-#### remote

-Default command if a host is specified.
-Provision a remote host by:

-1. creating a package
-2. sending the package over ssh
-3. running the package over ssh

-example:

-    prvsn remote -b path/to/runbook -r role1,role2 -n myhostname -u myuser

-Additionally, ssh public key will be installed on the remote host (if no key is present, one is created).
-To disable this behavior, use '--no-copy-keys'.

-`--sudo` can be used to provision as root (on the remote host).